“The way to gain power, is to save power.”

 Returning to the body is returning to the present moment.
 Tripping out in repetitive, linear patterns of thought, only takes one further away from this present reality and is not conducive to inner equilibrium and peace, much less enlightenment and liberation.

 A simple method for staying in the body, is to pay attention to physical sensations, or how it “feels” at the moment.
-This is the technique used in Burmese Buddhist meditation.
-It is an effective means of calming the tendency towards discursive mental activity (monkey mind).
+This is the technique used in Burmese Buddhist meditation to calm the tendency towards discursive mental activity (monkey mind).

 Periodically checking the posture and overall relaxation of the body serves to return the mind to the present.
-Devoting bare attention to the light coming in through the eyes and the surrounding sounds also grounds the mind in the moment.
+Devoting bare attention to the surrounding sounds and the light coming in through the eyes also grounds the mind in the moment.

 In Soto Zen the word “just” is employed — as in just eating, just walking, just sitting, and so forth.
 A lot of us are so overstimulated mentally that to “just” eat lunch, without doing something else, like reading or talking, has become very difficult and boring.